What is a Stateroom on a Cruise

 Stateroom sizes vary depending on the cruise line and the ship.
 Here's the breakdown for each type of stateroom.

 - Interior rooms: Interior cabins are usually the smallest on a ship.
 These rooms average around 140-square-feet.
-The interior cabin on the Royal Caribbean's Allure of the Seas ranges from 140 to 149-square-feet, while Carnival's Pride interior rooms measure 185-square-feet.
+The inside cabins on the Royal Caribbean's Allure of the Seas ranges from 140 to 149-square-feet, while Carnival's Pride interior rooms measure 185-square-feet.
+Select Royal Caribbean inside staterooms even offer a virtual balcony, so you can experience a sea view and view of the ocean for less.

-- Ocean-view room: For the most part, ocean-view rooms tend to be the same size as interior rooms, the only difference being the outside view.
-However, on certain ships, ocean-view rooms are slightly larger than interiors rooms.
-For example, Royal Caribbean's Allure of the Seas ocean-view rooms are 179-square-feet.
+- Ocean-view room: For the most part, ocean-view staterooms tend to be the same size as interior rooms, the only difference being the outside view.
+However, on certain ships, ocean-view cabins are slightly larger than interiors rooms.
+For example, on Royal Caribbean's Allure of the Seas ocean-view rooms are 179-square-feet.

-- Balcony room: Balcony cabins are very similar to ocean-view rooms but they have a private, furnished veranda.
-The additional outside space usually adds about 50 to 80-square-feet to the room.
+- Balcony room: Balcony staterooms are very similar to ocean-view rooms but they have a private, furnished veranda.
+The additional outside space in balcony rooms usually adds about 50 to 80-square-feet to the room.
+These outside cabins give you an un-obstructed view right from the comfort of your stateroom.
+Wake up to the natural light of wherever you are with a private balcony.

 - Suite: After the balcony option comes the biggest (and most expensive) option of them all: the suite.
-A suite typically comes with separate living and sleeping areas and can range from anywhere to 300 to a little over 1,200-square-feet.
+A suite typically comes with separate living area and sleeping areas and can range from anywhere to 300 to a little over 1,200-square-feet.
 Each ship offers different levels of suites.
 For example, Royal Caribbean's Freedom of the Seas' junior suite starts at 317-square-feet with a 101-square-feet balcony, while their largest, the presidential family suite, is 1,215-square-feet with a 810-square-feet balcony.
+Another reason to book a suite can be the perks.
+For example, on Princess Cruise and Carnival Cruises, patrons in suites receive priority boarding and first-off on ports, so you can be the first in line for a shore excursion or shopping trip.
+On Norwegian Cruise Line, guests booked in suites receive room service at no additional charge.
+Guests in suites on Celebrity Cruises get access to The Retreat, a deluxe spot on the ship with its own restaurant and lounge area.

 Which deck is the best?